Helping industry work together more effectively to speed up innovation and maximise the benefits derived from new technology.

 – Determine, with challenge owners where innovation is needed, and communicate these needs to the right audiences.

-– Consider the mix of mechanisms best suited to deliver different solutions, and support funding agents in pursuing them.
+– Consider the mix of mechanisms best suited to deliver different solutions, and support R&D funding agents in pursuing them.

 – Work with buyers and adopters to ensure innovation has buy-in and is planned for.